tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 This document updates the changes to TLS and DTLS IANA registries made in RFC 8447.
-It adds a new value "D" for discouraged to the recommended column of the selected TLS registries and adds a "Comments" column to all active registries.
+It adds a new value "D" for discouraged to the Recommended column of the selected TLS registries and adds a "Comments" column to all active registries.

 This document updates the following RFCs: